nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.04]

-Police plays a very important role in maintaining law and order in the country as an institution close to the public.
+P olice plays a very important role in maintaining law and order in the country as an institution close to the public.
 An important factor that reflects how the rule of law functions is the independent and efficient functioning of the police.
 However, at present, the public believes that the Sri Lanka Police is an institution from which it is impossible to get any service without political or other social connections or bribery.
 On the other hand, some police officers are also victims of political interference and are constantly suffering due to ill-treatment.
 The National People’s Power expects to make the police service an independent, efficient, and friendly service that is closer to the public.
+113

 #### Principles [4.04]